ebu/ebu-tt-live-toolkit/CONTRIBUTING.md

 Inside the ebu_tt_live python package inside a test directory within the subpackage it is testing.

-    I.e.: To test the clocks create a test directory inside the ebu_tt_live/clocks package. __init__.py is not needed.
+    i.e.: To test the clocks create a test directory inside the ebu_tt_live/clocks package. __init__.py is not needed.
 Place python sourcefiles with testing modules

 ### Functional/integration testing